Convergence Rate of the Join-the-Shortest-Queue System: Proof of Theorem

 Consider two coupled JSQ systems with queue length processes $\p(t)$ and $\q(t)$ as governed by~\eqref{eqn:couple-def}.
 Suppose $\p(0)=(x+1,y)$ and $\q(0)=(x,y)$ for some $x \ge 0, y \ge 0$.
 From Lemma~\ref{lemma-dominance-JSQ}, for any $t \ge 0$, $\q(t) = (0,0)$ implies $\p(t) \in \set{(1,0),(0,1), (0,0)}$.

 Next, we show that $T(0,1) \deq T(1,0) \deq T_0$.
-We can couple two copies of queues $\q^{(1)}$ and $\q^{(2)}$ started from $(1,0)$ and $(0,1)$ by using the same arrival process and the same potential service processes for the unique initial job (so that if the job completes first, it completes in queue~1 for $\q^{(1)}$ and in queue~2 for $\q^{(2)}$ at the same time).
-Under this coupling, at the first event time, the two copies will be in the same post-jump state, either both at $(0,0)$ or both at $(1,1)$.
+We couple two copies of the JSQ system, with queue-length processes $\q^{(1)}$ and $\q^{(2)}$, started from $(1,0)$ and $(0,1)$, respectively.
+We use the same arrival process in both systems and couple the service-completion times of their unique initial jobs to be identical.
+Thus, if the service completion occurs before the first arrival, both systems move to $(0,0)$; if an arrival occurs first, both systems move to $(1,1)$.
+Hence, under this coupling, the two copies are in the same post-jump state at the first event time.
+From that time onward, we couple them using the same arrival and potential service processes, so that they evolve identically.
 Thus, $T(0,1) \deq T(1,0) \deq T_0$.

 Combining $\q(t) = (0,0) \Rightarrow \p(t) \in \set{(1,0),(0,1), (0,0)}, \forall t \ge 0$, $\quad T(0,1) \deq T(1,0) \deq T_0$, and the strong Markov property, we have $\T(x+1,y) \Leq \T(x,y) + T_0'$, where $T_0'$ is an independent copy of $T_0$.
 Similarly, we can show that $\T(x,y+1) \Leq \T(x,y) + T_0'$.
 Iterating these one-step bounds yields $T(x_1,x_2) \Leq \sum_{i=1}^{x_1+x_2} T_{0i}$.